MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netrxqueue/nf-netrxqueue-netrxqueueinitgetqueueid.md

 ## -remarks
 The client driver receives a pointer to a **NETRXQUEUE_INIT** structure in its *[EVT_NET_ADAPTER_CREATE_RXQUEUE](../netadapter/nc-netadapter-evt_net_adapter_create_rxqueue.md)* callback function.

 Starting with zero, NetAdapterCx assigns an unique identifier value for each queue that it creates.
-The client driver specifies the number of transmit queues that the network adapter supports in the **MaximumNumberOfQueues** member of the [NET_ADAPTER_RX_CAPABILITIES](../netadapter/ns-netadapter-_net_adapter_rx_capabilities.md) structure, which is initialized and passed to [NetAdapterSetDataPathCapabilities](../netadapter/nf-netadapter-netadaptersetdatapathcapabilities.md) during the *[EvtNetAdapterSetCapabilities](../netadapter/nc-netadapter-evt_net_adapter_set_capabilities.md)* callback function.
+The client driver specifies the number of transmit queues that the network adapter supports in the **MaximumNumberOfQueues** member of the [NET_ADAPTER_RX_CAPABILITIES](../netadapter/ns-netadapter-_net_adapter_rx_capabilities.md) structure, which is initialized and passed to [NetAdapterSetDataPathCapabilities](../netadapter/nf-netadapter-netadaptersetdatapathcapabilities.md) when starting the net adapter.
 Identifier values range from zero to the value of `(((MaxNumber of TxQueues) + (MaxNumber of RxQueues)) - 1)`.